MrShiny608/MrShiny608/_posts/2025-05-13-QualityOfGuarantees.md

 ## 🧨 When Guarantees Aren't

-Some guarantees look solid until you realise they’re balanced on assumptions that aren’t guaranteed at all.
+Some guarantees look solid until you realise they're balanced on assumptions that aren't guaranteed at all.
 For example, a pattern I see gaining popularity is the Event Outbox pattern - designed to solve the issue of writing data and emitting an event in a single atomic operation.

 ```python
 database.update("user1234", "some_data")
 messageQueue.push("Hey, I updated user1234")
 ```

 Looks good?
 Not quite.
-If the system crashes in between those lines - or the coroutine thread is torn down - you’ll lose the message.
+If the system crashes in between those lines - or the coroutine thread is torn down - you'll lose the message.
 Runtimes like Node.js or collaborative concurrency libraries like asyncio in Python are particularly exposed here, but no environment is immune.
 A SIGKILL or OOM can cut off your process between those two lines.

 Enter the Event Outbox: write the message to a table in the same transaction as the data update.
 A background service reads from this table and pushes to the queue, marking it as sent only once acknowledged.